julianbartosz/solver-agentic-spec-coworker/docs/development/docs_audit_deliverable.md

   ### PostgreSQL with pgvector (Production)
   # Single Docker command
   # Enable the vector extension
-  # docker-compose.yml
   # Required for Postgres mode
   # Optional: Force SQLite for tests
   # export USE_SQLITE=true
-  # Using CLI
-  # Or using helper script
   # Check status
   # Check pgvector manually
   ## LLM Configuration